Reporting Process and Material Sustainability Issues

 AOT's Stakeholders

-AOT identifies and prioritizes key stakeholders by assessing individuals or groups that may be significantly impacted by, or have influence over, the company’s operations throughout its value chain.
-Stakeholder prioritization has been conducted based on material influence and exposure, with the company ranking its primary stakeholders as follows:
+AOT identifies and selects its key stakeholders by considering parties that may be significantly affected by, or have significant influence over, its business operations throughout the value chain.
+The Company also prioritizes its stakeholders as follows: 1.
+Customers 2.
+AOT personnel 3.
+Operational partners

 Stakeholder Impact Boundary